 Wirecard ex-boss Braun arrested as creditors hunt lost billions

-Wirecard's former boss was arrested on Tuesday on suspicion of falsifying accounts, after the German payments firm disclosed a $2.1 billion financial hole and questioned whether trustees had actually held money on its behalf.
+Wirecard's former boss has been arrested on suspicion of falsifying its accounts, after the German payments firm disclosed a $2.1 billion financial hole and questioned whether trustees had actually held money on its behalf.

-Markus Braun turned himself in to prosecutors in Munich on Monday after travelling from Vienna.
-A judge was due to rule later on whether to keep the 50-year-old Austrian in investigative custody or grant him bail.
-In his 18 years in charge Braun transformed an offshoot of the dot.com boom, known for handling payments for online gambling and adult entertainment sites, into a $20 billion-plus 'fintech' that won a place in Germany's blue-chip DAX index.
+Markus Braun turned himself in on Monday night after Munich prosecutors issued a warrant for his arrest.
+A judge ruled on Tuesday that the 50-year-old Austrian could be released as soon as he posts 5 million euros ($5.7 million) in bail.
+In his 18 years in charge, Braun transformed an offshoot of the dot.com boom, known for handling payments for online gambling and adult entertainment sites, into a $20 billion-plus 'fintech' that won a place in Germany's blue-chip DAX index.

-The Munich prosecutor's office said on Tuesday that Braun now stands accused of misrepresenting Wirecard's accounts and of market manipulation by falsifying income from transactions with so-called third-party acquirers.
-Braun, whose lawyer was not available for comment, said last week in a video statement that Wirecard may have been the victim of fraud, without giving details.
+Braun, who will have to report to police once a week, said last week in a video statement that Wirecard may have been the victim of fraud, without giving details.
+He now stands accused of misrepresenting Wirecard's accounts and of market manipulation by falsifying income from transactions with so-called third-party acquirers, the Munich prosecutor's office said earlier.

-Two people familiar with the matter said state prosecutors were also considering issuing an arrest warrant for Jan Marsalek, a board member who was fired on Monday.
-A lawyer for Marsalek was not available for comment.
+Two people familiar with the matter said state prosecutors were also considering issuing an arrest warrant for Jan Marsalek, a board member fired on Monday.
+Lawyers for Braun and Marsalek were not available for comment.
 Wirecard's implosion was described on Monday as a "total disaster" by Germany's financial regulator, who has come under fire for pursuing its critics and not the company.

+Finance Minister Olaf Scholz told Reuters on Tuesday that lawmakers should decide quickly how to tighten regulation following the Wirecard scandal, which had exposed lapses by both auditors and regulators.
+URGENT BANK TALKS

 ALSO READ